adamcovaklara/adamcovaklara/README.md

 - 👋 Hi, I’m @klarapacalova
-- 👀 I’m interested in mathematics and embedded software
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on any open source projects for embedded systems
 - 📫 How to reach me - https://www.linkedin.com/in/klarapacalova/

 <!---